dav22297/Excess_heat_wiki/CM_excess_heat.md

   <figcaption><i>Sample run in Aalborg.
 The blue aeras represent the district heating.
 The orange point the heat source and the yellow points the entry points to the district heating network.</i></figcaption>
 </figure>

-The total costs are 13.7 M€ and the total annual flow is 185GWh which results in 0.74ct/kWh for an investment period of 10 years.
+The total costs are 13.7 M€ and the total annual flow is 185 GWh which results in 0.74 ct/kWh for an investment period of 10 years.

 ## Authors and reviewers